Chalarangelo/30-seconds-of-code/content/snippets/js/s/heapsort.md

 ---
 title: Heap sort
-type: snippet
+type: story
 language: javascript
 tags: [algorithm,array,recursion]
 cover: building-blocks
+excerpt: Sort an array of numbers, using the heapsort algorithm.
-dateModified: 2020-12-28
+dateModified: 2023-12-16
 ---

-Sorts an array of numbers, using the heapsort algorithm.
+## Definition

+[Heapsort](https://en.wikipedia.org/wiki/Heapsort) is a **comparison-based sorting algorithm**.
+Heapsort can be thought of as an improved [selection sort](/js/s/selection-sort).
+The improvement consists of the use of a **heap data structure** instead of a linear-time search to find the maximum or minimum element.

+## Implementation

 - Use recursion.
 - Use the spread operator (`...`) to clone the original array, `arr`.